Many people distrust God because he blesses reborn believers unequally.

 Heavenly Equality

-Although God treated Peter and John unequally from an earthly perspective, he treated them equally from a heavenly perspective.
+Despite this inequality from an earthly perspective, God treated them equally from a heavenly perspective.

-God gave both men the same earthly opportunity to glorify him as they pursued the same divine purpose.
+He gave both men the same opportunity to glorify him as they pursued the same divine purpose.

-He gave both men what they needed to prepare for and accomplish their unique missions.
+He gave both men the knowledge and experience they needed to prepare for and accomplish their unique missions.

 He rewarded them equally in heaven for their faithfulness.